 Swisha "100 000 steps" to 9009283 to support Helena and Tessan's fundraising for children's right to safety and protection.

-If you feel inspired by Tessan and Helena's efforts and want to contribute to our work for children's rights, you can easily start your own fundraising for Erikshjälpen.
+If you’re inspired by Tessan and Helena’s efforts and would like to support our work for children’s rights, you can easily start your own fundraiser Erikshjälpen.

 Every gift matters and can make a big difference in a child's life.
 Together, we can all do our part to create a better world for children.